Cheap Auto Insurance for High-Risk Drivers in 2026

 - Cheapest for High-Risk Drivers: State Farm offers the lowest rate at just $65 a month, making it the most affordable option for drivers with tickets, accidents, or a DUI on their records.

-- Safe Driving Support: High-risk drivers can save an additional 15% by completing a state-approved defensive driving course, which is available online and often required by court orders.
+- Safe Driving Support: Drivers can save an additional 15% by completing a state-approved defensive driving course, helping them get cheap car insurance for a bad driving record.

-- Top Financial Strength: A++ A.M.
+- Top Financial Strength: Our State Farm review found its A++ A.M.
 Best rating gives high-risk drivers confidence in claims reliability.
-See our State Farm car insurance review for more ratings.

 Cons